A look at how the Internet is changing the Manufacturing Industry

 Remember Blockbuster?
-A little-known fact is they had a chance to buy Netflix, yes, THAT Netflix, all the way back in 2000.
+A little-known fact is they had a chance to buy Netflix, yes THAT Netflix, all the way back in 2000.
 Needless to say, they passed.
-Netflix was able to succeed due to their willingness to change and adapt to a new, online world, while Blockbuster crumbled due to a refusal to change.
-Now, in 2020, many manufacturers find themselves in the exact same situation (the needing to change part, not the whole ability to buy a future titan of the entertainment industry part).
+Netflix succeeded due to their willingness to change and adapt to the new online world, while Blockbuster crumbled due to a refusal to change.
+Now in 2020, many manufacturers find themselves in the exact same situation (the needing to change part, not the ability to buy a future titan of the entertainment industry part).
 Will they adapt to the new online world, or will they be left in the past?

 Traditionally, the manufacturing industry has been one built on relationships.
 These relationships are started a variety of ways, but normally come about in face to face interactions.
 However, 2020 was anything but a traditional or normal year.
 Due to Covid-19, the trade shows and manufacturing events where these interactions take place went on hiatus, causing many manufacturers to scramble for a new way to grow or maintain their business.

 One of the new ways to communicate was found online, through the introduction of virtual meetings.
 Virtual meetings have become a necessity in 2020 and seem like they are here to stay.
 While nothing can replace face to face meetings, virtual meetings allow for more personalized and detailed interactions than other traditional communication methods such as emails and phone calls.
 With so many people working from home, these virtual meetings also have the benefit of allowing multiple members to participate in the meeting regardless of their location.
 Furthermore, manufacturers can demonstrate and show off new products, introduce new team members, and improve communication and relationship building activities, all without leaving the office.
 By embracing virtual meetings, manufacturers are able to update and communicate with their customers in meaningful ways.